34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 5 to 11

-Blackfoot daisy, also called plains blackfoot or rock daisy, is a relatively low-growing clumping wildflower.
-In their native habitat within the south-central states, these daisies are found in grasslands, fields, and disturbed areas.
-They grow well in full sun with very well-drained soil.
+Blackfoot daisy (Melampodium leucanthum), also called plains blackfoot or rock daisy, is a relatively low-growing clumping wildflower.
+In their native habitat within the south-central states, these daisies grow in grasslands, fields, and disturbed areas.
+They perform best in full sun with very well-drained soil.

-Blackfoot daisy has narrow leaves that are not bothered by deer or rabbits.
+Blackfoot daisy has narrow leaves that deer and rabbits leave alone.
 The flowers are simple, with toothed white petals and distinct yellow centers.

 Black Prairie Clover